If I look back at the first day I started my degree, I would never have thought I would end up launching a shoe company.

 My goal was not only to design a new product made from recycled materials, but I also wanted to be the first to the market (I guess that is my competitive Leo spirit coming out).

-However, it wasn't until one Christmas when my brother showed me some fish leather and car tyres that the idea for shoes was truly born.
+However, it wasn't until one Christmas when my brother showed me some leather he had created and car tyres that the idea for shoes was truly born.
 We spent a whole day watching YouTube tutorials, cutting up old car tyres and sewing different materials, attempting to make the first sample.
 I quickly became aware that I needed an expert in the industry to teach me the fundamentals of shoe manufacturing.

 This is how I found Rachel.
 I asked for a day off work drove down to Bangalow and spent the day learning how to make a pair of shoes.
 Her methods and machinery were traditional, and it would still take me 8 hours to make one pair of shoes.
 Unfortunately, because of the quick turnaround of the fashion industry I knew I would not be able to run the business and manufacture the shoes.